Skip to navigation Skip to content

 Services Australia is obligated to ensure that customers are advised of their options, where they may be eligible for more than one payment type.
 For example, a customer may be better off financially by remaining on Parenting Payment Single (PPS) and receiving Pensioner Education Supplement (PES) rather than receiving Austudy.

-Once a claim is received, staff assessing claim transfers must ensure they are making decisions that provide the most benefit to the customer.
+When assessing transfer claims, ensure the outcome will provide the most benefit to the customer.
 For further information, see Identifying the most beneficial payment for students or Australian Apprentices.

 Early submission of claims

-Customers can submit early claims for YA or Austudy up to 13 weeks before the commencement date of the course, if they have not been studying and will be commencing a new course.
-In some circumstances, a claim that is submitted early may only be processed from date the student commences study, so it does not affect the delivery of the payment the customer is currently receiving.
+Customers can submit early YA or Austudy claims up to 13 weeks before their qualification date.
+In some circumstances, a claim that is submitted early should only be processed from the date the student commences study, so it does not affect the delivery of the payment the customer is currently receiving.

 Working Credits